-Classwork is an important part of everyday teaching and it involves both formal and informal (assessment for learning) types of assessment by the teacher, to measure the student's level of achievement.
-The English Faculty's assessment program is comprised of three across-year formal assessment tasks - two in Semester One and one in Semester Two.
-The Half-Yearly report mark will be made up of the first assessment task and a class mark.
-The Year rank is based on the formal task only.

-The mark in the Yearly report will be made up of all three assessment tasks and class marks.
-The Year rank and grade will be based on the three assessment tasks only.
-As well, please note the first 28 students in the assessment rank make up the targeted 'A' class in the following year.
+The English Faculty's assessment program is comprised of three formal assessment tasks - two in Semester 1 and one in Semester 2.
+The Half Yearly report mark will be made up by two assessment tasks and will include a class rank only.
+The mark in the Yearly report will be made up of all three assessment tasks.
+The Year rank and grade for Semester 2 will be based on all three assessment tasks.